-Bring Retro Macintosh Sound Effects to OS X
+Bring Retro Macintosh Sound Effects to Mac OS X

-- Download the old school classic Macintosh OS sound effect pack from here and unzip it
+- Download the old school classic Macintosh OS sound effect pack from here it’s a zip file called “macososounds.zip” in the directory listing, unzip the file if it doesn’t extract itself automatically

 - From the OS X Finder, hit Command+Shift+G to bring up “Go To Folder” and enter the path to ~/Library/Sounds/